-- Cobb County-Marietta Water Authority's average daily demand decreased 2.6% from 84.8 million gallons per day (MGD) in 2019 to 82.6 MGD in 2020, due primarily to weather conditions.
-Rainfall increased 73.5% in CCMWA's service area during 2020 for a total of 80.8 inches, an increase of 34.2 inches over the prior year.

-- The Capital Improvement Plan (CIP) and Financial Model were analyzed and revised to reflect asset renewal and replacement needs over the next 10 years, reduced demand projections and anticipated regulatory requirements.
-The total value of the revised CIP is \$309.9 million for the 5-year period, 2021 through 2025.

-- The Authority's Finance Division was awarded the Distinguished Budget Presentation Award for its 2020 budget document and the Certificate of Achievement for Excellence in Financial Reporting for its 2019 Comprehensive Annual Financial Report, both by the Government Finance Officers Association.

-- The Laboratory Division performed 24,246 tests of chemical and bacteriological samples.

-- The Georgia Association of Water Professional (GAWP) conducted "Plant of the Year" inspections at the Wyckoff and Quarles Treatment Divisions in 2020.
-The Wyckoff Division was awarded Plant of the Year in the Large Surface Water Treatment Plant category, for the third year in a row, with a score of 97.8.
-The Quarles Division received a score of 97 and an achievement award for ranking in the 90th percentile.
-Both plants also received the GAWP Platinum Award in 2020, recognizing twelve consecutive years of full compliance with all water quality, monitoring, and reporting requirements.

-- The Transmission Division participated in the GAWP Water Distribution System Award program in 2020 and received the Gold Award with a score of 120%.
-The Division first applied for and received the award in 2018, with 2020 marking three consecutive years of this achievement.

-- The Transmission Division received and reviewed 15,355 pipeline location inquiries through the Utilities Protection Center.
-The division responded to 2,484 of the inquiries by providing field locations of Authority facilities.

-- The Authority reviews its outlook for proposed rate increases on an annual basis.
-As a result of realized cost controls and operational efficiencies in prior years, CCMWA was able to continue its planned rate increase of 2% for 2020.
+- Cobb County-Marietta Water Authority's average daily demand decreased 2.9% from 82.6 million gallons per day (MGD) in 2020 to 80.2 MGD in 2021, due primarily to Paulding County purchasing less water due to operating their own water treatment plant.
+Rainfall decreased 16.2% in CCMWA's service area during 2021 for a total of 67.8 inches compared to 80.8 inches in the prior year. - The Capital Improvement Plan (CIP) and Financial Model were analyzed and revised to reflect asset renewal and replacement needs over the next 10 years, reduced demand projections and anticipated regulatory requirements.
+The total value of the revised CIP is \$318 million for the 5-year period, 2022 through 2026. - The Authority's Finance Division was awarded the Distinguished Budget Presentation Award for its 2021 budget document and the Certificate of Achievement for Excellence in Financial Reporting for its 2020 Annual Comprehensive Financial Report, both by the Government Finance Officers Association. - The Laboratory Division performed 22,533 tests of chemical and bacteriological samples. - The Georgia Association of Water Professional (GAWP) conducted "Plant of the Year" inspections at the Wyckoff and Quarles Treatment Divisions in 2021.
+The Wyckoff Division was awarded Plant of the Year in the Large Surface Water Treatment Plant category, for the fourth year in a row, with a score of 99.5.
+The Quarles Division received a score of 98.1 and an achievement award for ranking in the 90th percentile.
+Both plants also received the GAWP Platinum Award in 2021, recognizing thirteen consecutive years of full compliance with all water quality, monitoring, and reporting requirements. - The Transmission Division participated in the GAWP Water Distribution System Award program in 2021 and received the Gold Award with a score of 115.
+The Division first applied for and received the award in 2018, with 2021 marking four consecutive years of this achievement. - The Transmission Division received and reviewed 11,610 pipeline location inquiries through the Utilities Protection Center.
+The division responded to 3,067 of the inquiries by providing field locations of Authority facilities. - The Authority reviews its outlook for proposed rate increases on an annual basis.
+In response to increased capital needs and projected revenues, CCMWA adopted a rate increase of 2.5% for 2021.